 Why Tax-Advantaged Accounts Matter

 The U.S. offers special accounts that reduce or defer taxes on investment growth.
 Using them can significantly boost your long-term returns.
 Money that would otherwise go to taxes stays invested and compounds.
 Over decades, that difference can be substantial.
+(For the full mechanics of how investment income is taxed, see How to Pay Taxes on Investment Income.)

 The main types are: